 When you have something valuable to offer, sometimes it’s best just to come out and say it.
-Did you just finish compiling a year-long report on the state of the industry?
-Did you finish some templates that your email subscribers can use to better their marketing?
+Just finished compiling a year-long report on the state of the industry or completed some templates that your email subscribers can use to better their marketing?
 Let them know.

 If it’s truly a valuable resource, you won’t need to get fancy with curiosity or add an authority booster to your subject line.
 A straightforward one, like the those listed below, will do just fine.

 - Gartner for Marketing Leaders – Gartner Research: How to structure your marketing org for future success

 - Simply Measured Newsletter – Introducing the 2016 State of Social Media Report